This isn’t a ordinary article.

 Some Things to Keep in Mind

-- Try to avoid monsoon season.
-We didn’t, and ended up riding our tuk tuk under heavy rain, missing on sunsets and sunrises, and more.
+- Try to avoid the monsoon season.
+We didn’t and ended up riding our tuk-tuk under heavy rain, missing on sunsets and sunrises, and more.
 Plan ahead!

 - If you can, stay more days than us.
 We just did 3 days, and while it was enough to see the temples and explore downtown, I think that a week could be perfect to really explore this small city.

 - Don’t be afraid to try local Khmer delicacies.
 The fish amok is one of the tastiest things I’ve ever had!
-We also tried Cambodian BBQ, which included aligator and shark.
+We also tried Cambodian BBQ, which included alligator and shark.
 Yum!